MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/low-code-plugins-copilot-studio.md

 Go to Copilot Studio, and open the environment that has the plug-in.

 1. Create a copilot.
 More information: [Create and configure copilot plugins](/microsoft-copilot-studio/copilot-plugins-overview)
-1. Enable generative actions.
-More information: [Enable generative actions](/microsoft-copilot-studio/advanced-generative-actions#enable-generative-actions) to call and then test your low-code plug-in as a generative AI action.
-More information: [Use Generative Actions in Microsoft Copilot Studio](/microsoft-copilot-studio/advanced-generative-actions)
+1. Enable generative actions on the copilot.
+More information: [Enable generative actions](/microsoft-copilot-studio/advanced-generative-actions#enable-generative-actions)
 1. Add a generative AI action.
 When you add the action, search for 'Perform an unbound action in selected environment' and select the action.
 More information: [Use Generative Actions in Microsoft Copilot Studio](/microsoft-copilot-studio/advanced-generative-actions)
 1. Configure the action with the following details:
    - Add a model description that lets the copilot know when to call this action.
 Use plain English to describe the conditions under which this action should be called.
 For example, you can enter "Calls a Dataverse API to send a notification to a user in Dataverse to remind or alert them to something important with a title, body and optionally a link for more details."
+More information: [Authoring descriptions](/microsoft-copilot-studio/advanced-generative-actions#authoring-descriptions)
    - Use these **Inputs**:
       -  Change **How will the copilot fill this input for the Organization** parameter to **Set as a value**.
       - Select your current environment from the dropdown list (the environment in which you created your low-code plug-in) as the value for the **Organization** parameter.
 You need to put your cursor in the textbox in order for the list of available environments to show.